-SRP has long-standing relationships with many native tribes, and we work together to protect our watershed and bring energy to the region.
+SRP has long-standing relationships with many Native American tribes in Arizona, and we work together to protect our watershed and bring energy to the region.

 These relationships are critical to the health of our communities and natural resources.
-SRP is deeply committed to sustaining tribal relations for future generations, whether by investing in green energy at the Kayenta solar facility, finding opportunities to partner on community initiatives or retraining workers for jobs of the future through the Apprenti program.
+SRP is deeply committed to sustaining tribal relations for future generation by investing in green energy at the Kayenta solar facility, finding opportunities to partner on humanitarian efforts and retraining workers for jobs of the future as we decommission coal plants.

-Recently, after many years of attempts to find alternative solutions, SRP made the difficult decision to close Navajo Generating Station (NGS), SRP’s flagship coal-fired power plant since the 1970s.
+After many years of attempts to find alternative solutions, we made the decision to close Navajo Generating Station (NGS), SRP’s flagship coal-fired power plant since the 1970s.
 The plant was closed in 2019.

 For four decades, NGS employees — most of whom are members of the Navajo Nation — worked tirelessly to make the plant one of the safest and most reliable in the nation.

 Of the approximately 300 NGS employees who chose to remain with the company following the closure of the plant, 100% were redeployed to other positions at SRP, primarily in the Phoenix area.
 This follows a commitment from SRP to offer positions to every NGS employee who wanted one.

-This process, while challenging, has led to some exciting opportunities and was why the SRP Apprenti Program was created.
+This process, while challenging, led to some exciting opportunities and was why the SRP Apprenti Program was created.

-Former NGS employees such as Skyler June are making a big transition from an industrial setting to an office setting and getting accustomed to city life.
+Former NGS employees such as Skyler June made a big transition from an industrial setting to an office setting while getting accustomed to city life.

-June is one of 10 former NGS employees being retrained to be an information technology business analyst at SRP through Apprenti, one of the state’s first registered tech apprenticeships.
-The innovative retraining program received funding from the Coconino County Career Center and is taught by instructors from Coconino Community College and Northern Arizona University.
+June was one of 10 former NGS employees retrained to be an information technology business analyst at SRP through Apprenti, one of the state’s first registered tech apprenticeships.
+The innovative retraining program received funding from the Coconino County Career Center and was taught by instructors from Coconino Community College and Northern Arizona University.

-June and his Apprenti classmates will remain paid SRP employees as they undergo three months of intense classroom instruction and a year of on-the-job training at an SRP facility in the Valley.
-After successfully completing the apprenticeship requirements, they will start their new tech careers with SRP.
+June and his Apprenti classmates remained paid SRP employees as they underwent three months of intense classroom instruction and a year of on-the-job training at an SRP facility in the Valley.
+After successfully completing the apprenticeship requirements, they started their new tech careers with SRP.

 For June, being an IT apprentice has provided both a new career path and a boost in confidence.